 4. Environmental Risk

 This type of risk is defined by everything you use and do during a commercial construction or renovation project.
 Environmental safety regulations differ by location and tend to be either very vague or particularly specific.
-Risk comes with proceeding through an industrial build or office renovation only to find out the materials you used aren’t up to code or that you didn’t do due diligence for your pre-development plant and wildlife surveys.
+Risk comes with proceeding through an industrial build or office renovation only to find out the materials you or your general contractor used aren’t up to code or that you didn’t do due diligence for your pre-development plant and wildlife surveys.
+New commercial land development and even updates or expansion can be costly without doing your due diligence.

 5. Construction Risk

 No matter how well you planned or how well the build site is managed, there is always some risk with commercial and industrial construction, and it can be costly.
 For instance, those supply lines COVID wiped out delayed lumber distribution for weeks and drove the price of building materials up.
+This can increase the total cost of your new commercial development and more.
 Adverse events, unexpected expenses and delayed timelines can all pose a risk to your investment by delaying the ability to lease or sell the building.

 Manage construction risk by partnering with that same commercial development and construction firm through the whole process.
-They will be able to forge the safest path to get your building project to completion and ready for a tenant to move into or a company to acquire.
+An expertly qualified construction management team will be able to forge the safest path to get your building project to completion and ready for a tenant to move into or a company to acquire.

 6. Liquidity Risk

-Manage liquidity risk with thorough market research and detailed exit analyses.
+Manage liquidity risk working with real estate development companies that can keep you informed on the latest with thorough market research and detailed exit analyses and.
 Know the supply and demand of the property type.
 For instance, in the Cincinnati-Northern Kentucky real estate markets right now, industrial spec buildings are on the rise, because the demand for warehouse and distribution space is high, and vacancies are low.
 That means an investor in an industrial construction project in our area can be reasonably sure it will sell at a profit once it’s completed.

 7. Interest Risk

 Often, mortgages for commercial and industrial properties have floating interest rates.
 Interest rates can be volatile; they’re affected by everything – income, credit, prospective profits, economic climate.
 Rising interest rates increase mortgage payments, which increase rent rates required to generate income for the investors.
-Rising interest rates also lessen present value of cash flow, and can turn a once-profitable investment to a non-starter.
+Rising interest rates also lessen present value of cash flow and can turn a once-profitable investment to a non-starter.
+Even a currently leased property can cost a manager more money than it makes over time.

 8. Inflation Risk

 Inflation is a given, and standard practice is to allocate 2-3% each year for standard inflation rates.
 However, the inflation risk comes when bad things happen, such as Q2 2022, when inflation topped 9.1% nationwide.
-Extreme increases in inflation are advantageous to tenants who’ve already negotiated long-term leases, but can become undue financial burden to real estate developers dealing with increased cost of operation.
+Extreme increases in inflation are advantageous to tenants who’ve already negotiated long-term leases.
+Unfortunately for commercial land managers inflation can become undue financial burden to developers dealing with increased cost of operation.

 9. Space Market Risk